 - Put foil lid on T3 ethanol dewar

 The current target weight for pure carbonate is 6-8 mg.
 Weigh samples and standards into 5x9 mm silver capsules (NOT TIN).
 You must KNOW the percent carbonate of your samples.
 If you do not know the percent carbonate of your samples, stop now and determine the percent carbonate (see Percent Carbonate method).
 You can also do a kiel run using the qtycal_C1 standards.
 Calculate the amount you need to weigh in order to have 8 mg of pure carbonate for each of your samples.
 Consult the microbalance method.
 Weigh samples into multiple silver capsules if you can't pack the target carbonate amount into a single capsule (you will drop them all at once so the derived CO2 ends up in a single tube).
 Lightly pinch each capsule closed such that a top-down view looks like an H (see image).
 Weigh one carbonate standard and as many samples as you intend to run in a single day.
-Carbonate standards are C64, coral, C2, ETH1, ETH2, ETH3, ETH4 and should be run as per the table taped to the right of the prep line.
+Carbonate standards are coral, C2, ETH1, ETH2, and ETH3 and should be run sequentially placing slight emphasis on the colder carbonates (e.g. fewer ETH1 and ETH2).

 Protect Prepline - Turn OFF Overnight Bakeout and turn ON 'Start up prep line'.

 Vent autosampler - Open autosampler lid by loosening each of the three thumb screws, each one a little at a time.
 Loosen the autosampler vent (round knob on top) until you hear the hissing of air rushing in.